Monday, 2 March 2020

 Christian attitudes to non-Christian Jews

-How, then, should Christians relate to non-Christian Jews?
+What attitudes should Christians have, then, to non-Christian Jews?

 Well, first, we are duty bound to love all people, and that goes for Jews as much as anyone.
 Above all else, love for Jews will mean praying for them to accept the salvation that is in Jesus Christ, and persuading them to do this when we have the opportunity.